buffer/thug/doc/source/build.rst

 ^^^^^^^^^^^^^^

 Google V8 is Google's open source JavaScript engine.
-V8 is written in C++ and is used in Google Chrome, the open source browser from Google.
+V8 is written in C++ and is used in Chromium, the open source web browser from Google.
 V8 implements ECMAScript as specified in ECMA-262, 3rd edition, and runs on Windows XP and Vista, Mac OS X 10.5 (Leopard), and Linux systems that use IA-32 or ARM processors.
 V8 can run standalone, or can be embedded into any C++ application.